-A good place to start the day and kick off your 24 hours in Tarragona is the Roman Amphitheatre, one of 6 remaining Roman amphitheatres in Spain.
+A good place to start the day in Tarragona is the Roman Amphitheatre, one of 6 remaining Roman amphitheatres in Spain.
 It is remarkably well preserved and the only one that was built by the Romans by the sea.
 The oval structure back in the day could host upto 14000 spectators and was the scene of pretty gruesome fights between gladiators against wild beasts as well as the scene of public executions.
 The site has undergone many reincarnations and visitors to the site will also discover the remains of a 6th- and 12th-century church.

 Cost : €3.30 or if you are planning to visit the other Roman sites in the city : the Walls ,Archaeological Promenade, the Praetorium and Roman Circus and the Local or Colony Forum, it is worth investing in a pass to all the venues that costs €7.40 and is valid for 1 year.